-- (a) has one (1) month or more of continuous service as determined in accordance with the rules set forth in Article 8, Section 2. - (b) provides the Company, if it so requests, with a doctor's certificate as proof that absence was due to a legitimate non-occupational disability. - (c) is absent in excess of twenty-four (24) consecutive scheduled work hours.
+- (a) has one (1) month or more of continuous service as determined in accordance with the rules set forth in Article 8, Section 2. - (b) provides the Carrier, if it so requests, with a doctor's certificate as proof that absence was due to a legitimate non-occupational disability. - (c) is absent in excess of 40 scheduled work hours.
+The employee may use available paid vacation hours to offset any portion of the unpaid 40 scheduled work hour waiting period.

-An employee out sick for four (4) consecutive workdays may at his/her option utilize his/her vacation to offset any portion of the twenty-four (24) hour waiting period under this paragraph.
+An employee out sick for four (4) consecutive workdays may at his/her option utilize his/her vacation to offset any portion of the 40 scheduled work hours waiting period under this paragraph.

-An employee who is disabled for twenty-four (24) or more consecutively scheduled workdays, and receives disability pay for the twenty-four (24) hour waiting period under this paragraph may, at his/her option, arrange to repay the vacation pay and have the vacation time reinstated.
+An employee who is disabled for 40 scheduled work hours, and receives disability pay for the 40 scheduled work hours waiting period under this paragraph may, at his/her option, arrange to repay the vacation pay and have the vacation time reinstated.